-"You alright?"
+"You all right?"
 Davey asked as I took a hurried step away from him, firmly instructing myself not to wipe my hand across my mouth.

 "Yeah, just, you know, your parents are in the next room!"
 I laughed shakily, gesturing towards the kitchen where, sure enough, I could hear voices.

 "So?"
-He asked, looking confused and slightly put-out which I guess was fair enough, "It's not like they've never seen us kissing before."
+He asked, looking confused, "It's not like they've never seen us kissing before."

 "I know but-"

-"Hi Mr Lawrence."
-I said politely, hiding my disappointment well I think, sliding down into one of the dining chairs and turning my face towards the fan that was blowing cool air across the room.
+"Hi, Mr Lawrence," I said politely, hiding my disappointment, sliding down into one of the dining chairs and turning my face towards the fan that was blowing cool air across the room.

 Davey's mum breezed back into the room and shot him a look, which was the one kind of ice that wasn't refreshing on a hot day, effectively shutting him up.